A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Introduction

-To make possible adjustment, one first needs to understand under what circumstances the random noise $\varepsilon_{it}$ are strongly correlated.
-Let $\Sigma_{\mE}\in\mR^{N\times N}$ be the covariance matrix of $\mE_t=(\varepsilon_{1t}, \ldots, \varepsilon_{Nt})^\top$.
-According to the definition of \cite{Chamberlain:Rothschild:1983}, when the observed systematic risk factors can fully explain the funds returns asymptotically, we can assume $\lambda_{\max}(\Sigma_{\mE})<\infty$ with $\lambda_{\max}(\Sigma_{\mE})$ being the largest eigenvalues of $\Sigma_{\mE}$.
-By contrast, if the linear pricing model failed to explain the funds returns sufficiently, we can expect that $\lambda_{\max}(\Sigma_{\mE})\rightarrow\infty$.
-This is a structure that can be easily explained if the random noise $\varepsilon_{it}$ admits an approximate factor structure \citep{Chamberlain:Rothschild:1983,Pesaran:2006,Jin:Su:Zhang:2014}.
-In this case, there exist some unobservable systematic risks that are still not captured by commonly used linear pricing model, so that the funds excess returns follow a multi-factor error structure involving some observable and unobservable factors.
-Under such a multi-factor error structure model, the existing multiple testing procedures of \cite{Storey:Taylor:Siegmund:2004} and \cite{Barras:Scaillet:Wermers:2010} are no longer applicable \citep{Leek:Storey:2008,Fan:Han:Gu:2012,Friguet:Kloareg:Causeur:2009}.
-To fix the problem, some appropriate factor adjusted procedures are needed for the multiple testing.
+To make a possible adjustment, we first need to understand under what circumstances the random noise in $\varepsilon_{i j}$ is strongly correlated.
+Let $\Sigma_{\mE}\in\mR^{N\times N}$ be the covariance matrix of $\mE_j=(\varepsilon_{1j}, \ldots, \varepsilon_{Nj})^\top$.
+According to the definition of \cite{Chamberlain:Rothschild:1983}, when the observed systematic risk factors can fully explain the fund returns asymptotically, we can assume that $\lambda_{\max}(\Sigma_{\mE})<\infty$, with $\lambda_{\max}(\Sigma_{\mE})$ being the largest eigenvalue of $\Sigma_{\mE}$.
+In contrast, if the linear pricing model fails to explain the fund returns sufficiently, we can expect that $\lambda_{\max}(\Sigma_{\mE})\rightarrow\infty$.
+This is a structure that can be easily explained if the random noise $\varepsilon_{ij}$ admits an approximate factor structure \citep{Chamberlain:Rothschild:1983}.
+In other words, there exist some unobservable systematic risks that are still not captured by commonly used linear pricing models, so that the funds' excess returns follow a multi-factor error structure involving some observable and unobservable factors.
+Under such a multi-factor error structure model, the resulting test statistics share the latent systematic risks, which tend to be highly correlated.
+Accordingly, the classical method proposed in \cite{Benjamini:Hochberg:1995} and \cite{Storey:Taylor:Siegmund:2004} is no longer applicable.
+To overcome this problem, some recent developments in multiple testing fields have tried to utilize the dependence structure to improve the efficiency.
+For instance, \cite{Genovese:Roeder:Wasserman:2006} incorporated the information related to each hypothesis into the procedure of \cite{Benjamini:Hochberg:1995} through weighting the $p$-values, and further showed that the power improved and the FDR was controlled at the nominal level. \cite{Sun:Cai:2009} developed a multiple testing procedure based on a compound decision theoretical framework to exploit the dependence structure and improve the test efficiency.
+Unfortunately, these procedures are not applicable to our case due to the strong dependence among $\Sigma_{\mE}$.
+To improve the efficiency and to incorporate the strong dependence information, some appropriate factor-adjusted procedures are needed for the multiple testing.